 The cheese itself is made by Village Maid Cheese which was started in 1986 by Anne Wigmore.
 Anne had previously worked for the National Institute for Research in Dairying as a microbiologist, but she left in order to pursue her dream of producing her own cheeses.
 When Anne first decided to make Waterloo she was based on the Duke of Wellington’s estate, hence the cheese’s quirky name!

 Today Anne works alongside her husband, Andy, and their son and daughter in law, Jake and Kayleigh.
 They make four equally wonderful cheeses.
 Spenwood, Wigmore and Maida Vale as well as the Waterloo.
 The Wigmore family have recently completed a new dairy and maturation rooms at their village location.
 Their cheese production is second to none in the UK.
 They encapsulate the true ethos of artisan cheesemaking.
-We visit the dairy every two weeks (sometimes more often) to buy our cheeses direct from them.
-We love being able to chat to the family about their exciting plans for the future and new cheeses that they have in the offing.

 It may have been said (in the 19th Century) that “Beer and wine met at Waterloo…..: beer gained the day” but Napoleonic battles aside the very best drink to share with a slice of Waterloo is a glass of chilled sparkling wine such as Champagne or Prosecco.